 Limit alcohol to 2 drinks or less a day.

-Relax muscles and improve blood flow to the penis—Do not take some of these medicines if you take nitrates
+Relax muscles and improve blood flow to the penis—cannot be taken with nitrates

-Boost testosterone levels—These supplements are only helpful if you have low testosterone
+Boost testosterone levels—only helpful if you have low testosterone

 ED medicine can be taken by mouth or as a shot, or be placed on the skin or into the tip of the penis.